eels/tailwind-compose/README.md

 ## `tailwind-compose` Without Tailwind CSS

-Despite the name, `tailwind-compose` can be used without Tailwind CSS entirely.
-At its core, `tailwind-compose` is just a string concatenation library meaning you can use any utility-first CSS framework of choice, or even just using your own classes entirely!
+Despite the name, `tailwind-compose` can be used entirely without Tailwind CSS.
+At its core, `tailwind-compose` is just a string concatenation library meaning, you can use any utility-first CSS framework of choice or even just your own classes!

 ```jsx
 import styles from './styles.css';